Significance of Glycan Biomarkers

 Innovation: Lectenz® Reagents

 Engineered Lectenz® reagents have unique specificity and affinity for glycopeptides and glycoproteins.
 Lectenz® have lectin-like glycan binding properties and are engineered from carbohydrate-processing enzymes.
 Carbohydrate-processing enzymes are often exquisitely selective with regard to substrate structure, generally recognizing each of the monosaccharide residues forming the glycosidic linkage, as well as the position and configuration of the linkage.
-As such, these lectin-like enzyme derived proteins (Lectenz®) are capable of being more specific in their interactions with glycans than lectins, and these interactions are less context dependant than typically seen with antibodies.
+As such, these lectin-like enzyme derived proteins (Lectenz®) are capable of being more specific in their interactions with glycans than lectins, and these interactions are less context dependent than typically seen with antibodies.
 In principle, many carbohydrate-processing enzymes can be converted to Lectenz®, enabling the development of a range of reagents specific for particular glycan linkages or compositions.
 This emerging technology will provide a new set of reagents to help facilitate glycomics and glycoproteomics at varying levels of the customer chain by impacting research scientists, biopharma manufacturing, and clinical applications.

 The Lectenz® engineering process encompasses computationally-guided library design, directed evolution, selection, and validation of Lectenz® candidates.
 The process enables computationally-guided directed evolution by employing HPC for structure-based library design followed by in vitro directed evolution.
 The directed evolution method identifies candidate clones with desired functional activity against a target glycan biomarker of biological relevance (Figure 1).
 The biophysical characteristics of selected Lectenz® candidates are then determined and the utility of the Lectenz® candidates as glycan detection/capture reagents is validated in variety of applications.

 Figure 1: Schematic representation of Lectenz® engineering via directed evolution